ni/niveristand-custom-device-handbook/docs/index.md

 <span style="color:green">*green*</span>	Underlined text in this color denotes a link to a help topic, help file, or Web address.

-purple	Underlined text in this color denotes a visited link to a help topic, help file, or Web address.
+<span style="color:purple">*purple*</span>	Underlined text in this color denotes a visited link to a help topic, help file, or Web address.

 italic	Italic text denotes variables, emphasis, cross-references, or an introduction to a key concept.
 Italic text also denotes text that is a placeholder for a word or value that you must supply.